lbugnion/ms-glossary/templates/synopsis-template.md

 > When writing your script, and even though we are not working on the video yet, [keep in mind the general structure of the social videos](./getting-started-video.md).

+> For abbreviations, also mention the full expression in the intro and show phonetics too.

 Today's word of the day is: WORD.
 Today's words of the day are: EXPRESSION.
 Today's word of the day is an abbreviation: ABBREVIATION.

+> Enter production notes like this.
+This is to help you while filming or while editing the video.

 Hello and welcome to Microsoft Azure Words of the Day, the show that teaches you the Azure vocabulary!

-> For abbreviations, also mention the full expression in the intro and show phonetics too.